This site has changed to www.freemasonry.nu

+Freemasonry has over the years lost a lot of its essence.
+This site is trying to give back this essence to freemasonry.
 Freemasonry is an esoteric teaching which probably goes back to antiquity and which had a bloom as the philosophic and the psychological background of alchemy.
-In contrary to what people usually believe, alchemy was not about making the metal gold but about transforming the plumb part of men symbolized by lead (plumbum in Latin) to something noble - symbolized by gold.
+In contrary to what folk usually believe, alchemy was not about making the metal gold but about transforming the plumb part of men symbolized by lead (plumbum in Latin) to something noble - symbolized by gold.
 In other words alchemy dealt with transforming the plumb man to a noble man just like the goal of freemasonry.

-Around 1700 happened then the shift in paradigm to what has been called the Enlightenment or the Rationalistic age.
+Around 1700 happened then the shift in paradigm to what has been called the Enlightenment or the Rationalistic Age.
 The Enlightenment and the rationalistic worldview was in diametrical opposition to the mythical view of the world, and the men of the Enlightenment fought obstinately against the mythical worldview.
-This fight against all that was not rational went over rails, because at that time people did not know that man has both a rational left half of the brain and a irrational right half of the brain.
+This fight against all that was not rational, crossed threads, because at that time people did not know that man has both a rational left half of the brain and an irrational right half of the brain.
 The left half of the brain works digitally, while the right half of the brain works analogically.
-Without the use of the analogically working half of the brain there is a lot in our lives, which we cannot get knowledge of including the secrets of freemasonry.
-That is why symbols are so important in freemasonry.
-From a symbol the right half of the brain can draw an analogy to something, which lies beyond the view sphere of the left half of the brain.
-If we only count on that which is rational, we simply miss the half of our lives.
+Without the use of the analogically working half of the brain there is a lot in our lives, which you cannot get knowledge of including the secrets of freemasonry.
 As the secrets of freemasonry can only be grasped with the right half of the brain, a system of freemasonry, which does not speak to the analogically working right half of the brain, is not freemasonry, regardless of its name of freemasonry.
-In the rationalistic age the only objects, which could be accepted as real, was those which could be perceived with the rational left part of the brain i.e. the rational, the logic and that which can be measured or weighted or the reality of which can be found with the help of the senses or by help of instruments.
+In the rationalistic age the only, which could be accepted as real, was that which could be perceived with the rational left part of the brain i.e. the rational, the logic and that which can be measured or weighted or the reality of which can be found with the help of the senses or by help of instruments.
 This led to a situation, where all, which was calculated to be perceived with the right half of the brain including the esoteric part of freemasonry, was rejected.
-What was left of freemasonry was only that, which could be understood with the left half of the brain, while the part of freemasonry, which should talk to the right half of the brain, slipped more or less out of freemasonry.
-And as people during the storm of Enlightenment felt ashamed if they had anything with alchemy to do, the freemasons of that age concealed and repressed their alchemistic inheritance.
+What was left of freemasonry was only that, which could be understood with the left half of the brain, while the part of freemasonry, which should talk to the right half of the brain slipped more or less out of freemasonry.
+And as you during the storm of Enlightenment felt ashamed if you had anything with alchemy to do, the freemasons of that age concealed and repressed their alchemistic inheritance.
 Instead they invented a canard saying that freemasonry originated from the huts of the medieval stonemasons.
 But if you look into the right old books, the close connection between freemasonry and alchemy is evident.
-It is first after the publishing of books like C.G.
-Jung's "Psychology and Alchemy" and "Mysterium Coniunctionis" as well as Emma Jung and M.L. von Franz's "The Grail Legend "that the valuable content in alchemy has been brought back to ligh.
+It is first after the publishing of books like CG Jungs "Psychology and Alchemy" and "Mysterium Conjunctionis" as well as Emma Jung and ML von Franzs "The Grail Legend "that the valuable content in alchemy has been brought back to light.

-The picture to the left is from "Philosophia Naturalis" 1560 and shows many usual freemasonic symbols and man consisting of the four elements: earth which symbolizes the physical part of man, air which symbolizes the intellectual part of man, water which symbolizes the emotional part of man, and fire which symbolizes spirit and consciousness.
+This picture from "Philosophia Naturalis" 1560 shows many usual freemasonic symbols and man consisting of the four elements: earth which symbolizes the physical part of man, air which symbolizes the intellectual part of man, water which symbolizes the emotional part of man, and fire which symbolizes spirit and consciousness.

 If you want admittance to a collection of Freemasonic lectures, you can click on the degree to which you want admittance.
 The lectures are only available for freemasons.
-Your username will be Freemason with a capital F. The passwords are known by all freemasons and are written in lowercase.
-As the passwords are spelt differently in different countries I must give you a little guidance:
+Your username will be Freemason with a capital F. The passwords are known by all freemasons and are written in lower case.
+As the passwords are spelt differently in different countries I must give you a little advice: